sergiohinojosa/kubernetes-playground/README.md

 -->

-## Deploy your app with just OneClick 🚀!
+## Deploy your app with just 1-click 🚀!

 The following apps can be found under the [apps](apps) folder.
 Inside each app there is one bash script for deploying the app and one for removing it.
 When provisioning the machine this repo will be cloned as `k8s-play`in the home directory like: `~/k8s-play`
 <table style="table-layout: fixed; width: 100%; text-align: center;" >